-In the event of a pass, the student is ready to submit for doctoral candidacy.
-This process is initiated by the student in GradStatus.
-The benefit of being admitted for doctoral candidacy is ease of eligibility for an out of state tuition waiver.
+In the event of a Pass, the student is ready to submit for doctoral candidacy.
+This process is initiated by the student in GradStatus (contact Elizabeth Davis with any questions).
+If the student's dissertation committee is different form the Comprehensive Examination Core Committee, they must request a change to the doctoral advisory committee to reflect faculty that will serve on the dissertation committee.

+Note: The benefit of being admitted for doctoral candidacy is ease of eligibility for an out of state tuition waiver.